Back to database

 3. Meta-analysis Cardiovascular risk meta-analysis

-4. Meta-analysis Older weight-loss meta-analysis
+4. Meta-analysis Older body-composition meta-analysis

 5. Safety Long-term safety/body-weight review PDF